 - If English is not the first language, a score of at least 94 on the Test of English as a Foreign Language (TOEFL)

 Incomplete applications will not be reviewed.
-All applications and required materials, including letters of recommendation and the application fee, must be received by July 1 for the class beginning the next January.
-Candidates will be notified of admission status by October 15.
+All applications and required materials, including letters of recommendation and the application fee, must be received by May 15 for the class beginning the following January.
+Candidates will be notified of admission status by August 31.

 Tuition and fees are packaged for the entire program and are not subject to increase.
 Charges are incrementally paid throughout the student’s enrollment.